Best thing about Bovada:

 Taking bets online is usually illegal

-It's illegal in all states to take bets (as the casino/operator), except for licensed operators in those few states where gambling is regulated.
+It's illegal in all states to take bets (as the casino/operator), except for licensed operators in those states where gambling is regulated.
 So, for example, don't try to run a raffle on Facebook.

 At the federal level, taking sports bets online is plainly illegal, thanks to the federal Wire Act, unless a state has specifically legalized it, and the operator gets licensed in that state.